 If I were to choose a “last meal” it would be a (beef) burger, grilled or pan fried, doesn’t matter, cheese not necessary, topped with onion and some mustard.
 It’s my favorite thing on earth to eat.
-But a chicken burger every once in a while never hurt anyone.
-Especially if it stuffed to the brim with my favorite roasted Hatch chiles.
+But chicken burgers every once in a while never hurt anyone.
+Especially if it stuffed to the brim with my favorite roasted Hatch green chiles.

 The French got involved for a delicious finish to this recipe.
 A mixture of Dijon and mayo made a great condiment for this burger.

 Are you green chile crazed?
-Take a look at the most popular and most classic chile recipe on my site, How to Make Hatch Green Chil1, Colorado Style.
+Take a look at the most popular and most classic chile recipe on my site, How to Make Hatch Green Chili, Colorado Style.

 - 1 pound ground chicken breast